Moisture Cure finish

 Be sure to maintain a wet edge at all time.
 By doing this you'll avoid unwanted lap marks.

-- use a light applicator.
+- use a light applicator with a thin nap.
 Remove any loose wool

 from the applicator.
 You can use a vacuum to do this.
 Avoid pulling on the wool.
-This can create more loose wool.
+This can create more loose fiber.

 Pour your moisture cure wood floor finish into a 5 gallon pail, you can also pour a line or puddle directly to the floor.
 Attach the applicator to a mop handle.
 Soak the applicator with mooisture cure.
 Start from furthest away from exit.
 Working in a 5'x 5' area or smaller, apply a 12 inch x 5 foot puddle in front of you.
 Pre-coat the wood-flooring, mopping from the starting puddle to the coated edge.
 Apply downward pressure while your mopping.
 Avoid applying pressure to the middle of the mop handle, this can cause it to break.
 Overlap your passes.